-Why I Borrow for the Terms I Do and
+Why I Borrow at the Terms I Do

 I almost always borrow money from private lenders to buy my houses.
 I borrow at the following terms;